andreasnilssondev/pdf-cli/README.md

 # pdf-cli
 A CLI to quickly create full-page PDFs from a URL or local html files in current directory.

 Using the Headless Chrome Node API [puppeteer](https://github.com/GoogleChrome/puppeteer) for creating the PDFs. `pdf-cli` will check the height of the document and print the PDF as one page only.
 If you still wish to generate PDFs with multiple pages, use the `--format` option.

+*Requires Node 7.10 or higher*

 # Install
 `$ npm install -g pdf-cli`